-This holy and sacred structure is located deep inside the heart of Fes’ medina.
+This sacred structure is located deep in the heart of Fes’ medina.
 Founded in 859 by Fatima Al-Fihri, the mosque was designed to receive about 20,000 worshipers at a time.
 However, there is no way for you to step your feet inside the Kairaouine Mosque unless you believe in Allah and Islam.
-Only muslim people are allowed to enter the mosque for praying purpose.
-Thanks to the recent renovations on this large mosque, the non-muslim tourists can now have a sneak peek the beautiful tile work of the mosque.
+Only Muslim people are allowed to enter the mosque for praying purposes.
+Thanks to the recent renovations of this large mosque, the non-muslim tourists can now have a sneak peek at the beautiful tile work of the mosque.
 If you keep banging your head on a wooden beam while strolling the alley, that means you are getting closer to the mosque site.
 Next to the mosque is the Karaouine University which can be visited.
 Karaouine University is considered by UNESCO to be the oldest university in the world.

 The medina of Fes is better known as the Fez el-Bali and it is surrounded by high walls.
-The old side of the city seems turns out to be a magical place with medieval ambiance.
-This place also offers more vibrant atmosphere because this place is also known as the capital of Moroccan culture and spirits.
+It seems that the old side of the city has become a magical place with an atmosphere of the Middle Ages.
+This place also offers a more vibrant atmosphere because this place is also known as the capital of Moroccan culture and spirits.

-This historical city might be to vast for you to travel alone.
-In order to keep you on the right track during your Fez tour, you are recommended to hire a local and experienced guide that you can easily find at your hotel or riad.
-For a full day Fez tour, your local guide will only cost you about 250 dirhams.
-Instead of following the step of your Fez tour, you are free to decide which places in Fes you need to visit.
+This historic city may be vast for you to travel on your own.
+In order to keep you on the right track during your tour of Fez, it is recommended to hire an experienced local guide that you can easily find in your hotel or riad.
+For a full-day Fez tour, your local guide will only cost you about 250 dirhams.
+With your local guide, you can decide which places to visit in Fez.
 This old side of the city is so vast that you can easily get lost inside.
 Thanks to the friendly shopkeepers, you will be able to get back to your starting point once you get lost more easily.

 The city of Fez would be a good place to quench your shopping thirst while traveling.
 When you get to the souq or leather bazaar in the area, make sure that you hunt for plenty of leather souvenirs.
-It might be one of the oldest bazaar in Morocco.
-With a number of changes on this Moroccan city, Fez has turned out to be a more fascinating place to visit.
+It might be one of the oldest bazaars in Morocco.
+With a number of changes in this Moroccan city, Fez has turned into an even more amazing place to visit.

-Simply put, Fes has an array of interesting destinations for many tourists from every corner of the planet.
+Simply put, Fez has a large number of interesting sites for many tourists from every corner of the planet.
 Thus, make sure that you spend more than a single day in Fez.